tainacan/tainacan-wiki/dev/private-files.md

 Every time you edit an item or a collection, or even bulk edit items, the folders will be renamed accordingly.

+> [!WARNING]
-!> For now, thumbnails are not considered private files and remain in the default WordPress upload folder.
+> For now, thumbnails are not considered private files and remain in the default WordPress upload folder.

 ## Protecting folders